huandong12/huandong12.github.io/_pages/about.md

 Preprints
 ------
-  Huan Dong,Siqi Ren and Wei Wang,  On the Isotropic-Nematic Phase Transition for the Liquid Crystal, preprint.
+  Huan Dong,Siqi Ren and Wei Wang,  Sharp interface limit of the isotropic-nematic two-phase flow for liquid crystals with anisotropic elasticity , preprint.

   Huan Dong and Wei Wang,  Sharp interface limit of a vector-valued Allen-Cahn dynamics,  preprint.